leilanon/ToDoGIT/README.md

-# ToDoGIT
-pre-work for android app
 # Pre-work - *ToDo*

-**ToDoGIT** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Leila.Lin**